CIS700-Procedural-Graphics/Project1-Noise/README.md

 GUI controls let you:
 1. Change the texture applied onto the sphere (from a fixed set of images)
 2. Change the strength of the Noise
+3. Change the persistence of the octaves of Noise
+4. Change the number of octaves of Noise
+5. Change the field of view of the camera
+6. Change the aspect ratio of the camera

 The UVs are updated constantly to make the surface of the sphere seem animated.